 Which is easier to set up?

-Automatic1111 is usually easier for most first-time users.
-ComfyUI can be lightweight to launch, but the workflow and model management are more technical.
+Automatic1111 is usually easier for first-time users because the install path is well documented and you get a familiar web interface as soon as it runs.
+ComfyUI can be lightweight to launch (often portable), but the workflow setup and model management are more technical, especially if you want a serious pipeline going.

 Which is better for SDXL workflows?